 We foster the health, safety, nutrition and well-being of the children.
 The children are provided healthy and nutritious meals and snacks, following Canada’s Food Guide to ensure the children’s nutritional needs are met, and menus are planned accordingly.
-Educators ensure all equipment and materials are in good repair, and all staff are trained and current in First Aid and CPR.
+Educators ensure all equipment and materials are in good repair, with Health and Safety Inspections completed monthly.
+All staff are trained and current in First Aid and CPR, and take additional Health and Safety trainings when possible.
 As well, educators complete visual health and emotional checks of each child upon arrival, and communicate daily with the parents and caregivers to ensure the health of the children.
 Using fundraising dollars we purchase new toys and equipment regularly.

 We support positive and responsive interactions among children, parents, educators and staff.
 This is done through encouraging meaningful interactions, and listening to what the children, parents, educators and staff have to say at all times.
 We are genuinely interested in their personal lives, interests, and in their day to day activities.
 Families are encouraged to share experiences and ideas.